 Where to Retire in Saint Petersburg and Home Prices

 St. Pete, aka "The Sunshine City", has many interesting and historic neighborhoods.
 Some of those include Grand Central, historic Kenwood, Old Northeast, and Roser Park.
 Many of these desirable neighborhoods and are near the water.
-There are many active adult communities in St. Pete (see link at right).
-Zillow reports the median home value to be $185,800 in late 2017.
-The National Association of Realtors pegs the medan sale price to be $225,000 in the Tampa-St.Petersburg-Clearwater area during the 3rd quarter of 2017.
+There are many active adult communities in St. Pete (see link at right). .
+The real estate market has been hot, more than doubling since 2014.
+Zillow reports the median home value in St. Pete to be $211,900 in mid 2018.
+The National Association of Realtors pegs the median sale price to be $238,700 in the Tampa-St.Petersburg-Clearwater area during the 2nd quarter of 2018.
 Home insurance in this coastal city can be high, with most new homeowners forced into a state pool.

 What is special about Saint Petersburg

 St. Pete offers a pleasant lifestyle near the water with many diversions.
 There are many interesting neighborhoods and attractions.
 Having 3 colleges in town is a big plus.
 The St. Petersburg Pier is a big tourist attraction.
 The Tampa Bay Rays have their home in St. Pete.

 Certain parts of St. Pete are high crime areas, particularly some of South St. Pete.

 People looking to retire in a low-key Florida city with a lot to do will like St. Petersburg.
 It is particularly nice for beach and water lovers.
 The average age in St. Pete is 41.

 Local economy is driven by